Safeguarding the Brain: Exploring Methylene Blue’s Neuroprotective Potential

 1) Methylene blue acts as an electron cycler in the mitochondrial respiratory chain, which improves cellular oxygen consumption and ATP production, which are key factors in maintaining neuronal health.

-2) As an antioxidant, methylene blue has been shown to reduce oxidative stress by neutralising reactive oxygen species (ROS), thereby potentially mitigating damage to neuronal cells.
+2) As an antioxidant, methylene blue has been shown to reduce by neutralising reactive oxygen species (ROS), thereby potentially mitigating damage to neuronal cells.

 3) Additionally, methylene blue has demonstrated anti-inflammatory properties by inhibiting certain molecular pathways involved in inflammation processes that often contribute to neuronal damage.